Are you planning a pilgrimage to visit the tallest trees in the world?

 Why is the area called Redwoods National and State Parks?

 Psst… Have you seen those groovy campervans meandering around America?
-They’re Escape Campervans and you can rent one for all of your explorations in coastal California.
+They’re Escape Campervans, and you can rent one for all your explorations in coastal California.

 There’s an Escape Campervan rental center in San Francisco, about six hours from Jedediah Smith State Park (it’s a gorgeous road trip!).